davidenco88/mision_html/README.md

-# Davidenco - 404 PAGE NOT FOOUND
+# Davidenco - 404 PAGE NOT FOUND

 This is a solution to the mission number 1 - HTML - project of the Make It Real course.